 2. Generate PGP Keys

 The PGP system is based on creating key pairs for each email address to be used.
-A first Public Key is shared with all potential recipients of encrypted messages, and a second Private Key, which is not shared, is used both to encrypt and decrypt messages sent or received.
+A first Public Key that is shared with all potential recipients of encrypted messages, and a second Private Key that is not shared and is used both to encrypt and decrypt messages sent or received.

-Key generation includes the key name or owner's name, the useful email address, and the password field
+Figure 1.
+Key generation includes the key name or owner's name, a usable email address, and the password field

 In Mailvelope, key generation is a very straightforward process.
-From the Mailvelope management tab, users can select the «Generate Keys» option to assign a name to the key pair, specify an email address (in this example, Gmail), and set a master password for the keys.
+From the Mailvelope management tab, the option «Generate Keys» allows the user to assign a name to the key pair, specify an email address (in this example, Gmail), and set a master password for the keys.
 This last step is essential to achieve the highest possible security guarantee.
-Passwords should be long phrases containing spaces, accents, numbers, or special characters.
-The complexity and length of the password will make brute-force decryption algorithms significantly more difficult, providing a time margin of weeks or months before a message could potentially be decrypted.
+Passwords should be long phrases incorporating spaces, accents, numbers, or special characters.
+The complexity and length of the password will impede decryption attempts via brute-force algorithms, providing a time margin of weeks or months before the message could potentially be decrypted.

 3. Sharing Keys

-Process for exporting a PGP public key.
-Note that the public, not private, key is being exported
+Figure 2.
+Process of exporting a PGP public key.
+Note that the key being exported is public, not private.

 To export a public key, select the key management option, show keys, click on the desired key, go to the export tab, and finally download the key.

-The importation of public keys from contacts is available through the key management option and can be performed in two ways: either by copying and pasting the correspondent’s public key code, or by importing the accompanying «.asc» file.
+Importing the public keys of your contacts is available through the key management option and can be done in two ways: either by copying and pasting the interlocutor’s public key code or by importing the accompanying «.asc» file.

 The integration of Mailvelope into Gmail is discreet and effective.
-When a user wishes to compose an encrypted message, they click the “Compose” button, and automatically an icon appears overlaid on the message body, launching a Pop-Up window to compose and securely encrypt the email without any intervention from Gmail.
+When composing an encrypted message, the user clicks the “Compose” button, and automatically an icon appears overlaid on the message body, launching a Pop-Up window to compose and encrypt the email securely without any intervention from Gmail.
 This aspect is extremely important, as otherwise the information would be compromised.
 Once the message is composed, it can be “encrypted” and “signed”.
-Encrypting the message requires having the recipient’s public key, which enables encoding the message so that only the intended recipient can open and decrypt it.
+Encrypting the message requires having the recipient’s public key.
+This enables encoding the message so that only the intended recipient can open and decrypt it.
 Meanwhile, signing the message verifies that the sender is indeed who they claim to be, thereby confirming their identity.
 In fact, when signing a message, Mailvelope requires the password for the key to generate the encrypted signature header, making identity spoofing nearly impossible.

-Gmail email interface showing the Mailvelope icon (right), which opens a message editing window (left) with options to encrypt and sign
+Gmail email screen showing the Mailvelope icon (right), which opens a message editing window (left) with options to encrypt and sign

 6. Decrypting Messages from Gmail

-If the above steps have been correctly followed, the recipient can decrypt the messages by entering their password to initiate the decryption process, resulting in the final decrypted message.
+If the previous steps have been followed correctly, the recipient will be able to decode the messages by entering their password to execute the decryption process, obtaining the final message as a result.

 Decrypt the encrypted message